The pandemic didn’t just bring a healthcare crisis, it also made cultural shifts around the world.

 If you aren’t accessible, there will be no meaningful and rewarding communication.

 Yes, read that again!
-Report to your employees.
+Report to your remote employees.

 A lot of leaders get this wrong, but here’s a fact: Your employees don’t work for you.
 You work for them.
 They should not work as hard as you do.
 It’s not their business; it’s yours.